Eluss/eluss.github.io/_posts/2014-7-24-Savings-and-loading-data-to-iOS-device.md

 layout: post
 title: NSKeyedArchiver/Unarchiver
 ---
 Lately I've spent some time wrtiting an app for myself.
 It is supposed to let you create tasks, mark them as done/undone and then track your progress.
-I've called it "Habit Tracker" and it is available here: https://github.com/Eluss/HabitTracker.
+I've called it "Habit Tracker" and it is available
+<a href="https://github.com/Eluss/HabitTracker" target="_blank">here</a>.
 While writing this utility I came across a few interesting issues and this blogpost will cover one of them.

 ###Saving and Loading data